teamneusta/pimcore-fixture-bundle/README.md

 2. **Change in `create` Method**
    The signature of the `create` method has been modified.
 It no longer takes any arguments, meaning all service dependencies must be specified via Dependency Injection.
 This is typically done through the constructor.

+3. **Fixtures as Services**
+   Fixtures must be made available in the Dependency Injection container to be discovered.
+To do this, tag them with `neusta_pimcore_fixture.fixture`, or use autoconfiguration for automatic tagging.

-3. **Specifying Inter-Fixture Dependencies**
+4. **Specifying Inter-Fixture Dependencies**
    If your Fixture depends on others, use the `DependentFixtureInterface` to specify these dependencies.
-You can learn more about this in the section "[Referencing Fixtures and Depending on Other Fixtures](#referencing-fixtures-and-depending-on-other-fixtures)".
+Additional guidance is available in the section "[Referencing Fixtures and Depending on Other Fixtures](#referencing-fixtures-and-depending-on-other-fixtures)".

 Make sure to update your Fixture classes according to these changes to ensure proper functionality and compatibility with this Bundle.